proxygang69/Practical/README.md

 pip3 install pandas numpy scikit-learn matplotlib statsmodels seaborn nltk mlxtend
 ```

-What It Does 🧐
+## What It Does 🧐

--Starts up instantly (if the stars align).
+- Starts up instantly (if the stars align).

--Works just enough to confuse the examiner into passing you.
+- Works just enough to confuse the examiner into passing you.

--Minimalist in nature — embrace the silence.
+- Minimalist in nature — embrace the silence.

+---

-Common Errors & Interpretations ⚠️
+## Common Errors & Interpretations ⚠️

--Module not found – You forgot to install the requirements.
+- **Module not found** – You forgot to install the requirements.

--Port already in use – You’ve summoned this app twice.
+- **Port already in use** – You’ve summoned this app twice.

--White screen of death – Check the console.
+- **White screen of death** – Check the console.
 Then fix a typo.

--Nothing happens – That’s... kinda the point?
+- **Nothing happens** – That’s... kinda the point?
 Minimalism is an aesthetic.

+---

-If You’re Reading This During a Practical ⏳
+## If You’re Reading This During a Practical ⏳

 Godspeed, soldier.
 You’re doing great.
 Kinda.

+---

-Final Warning ⚡
+## Final Warning ⚡

 This was built with 1% logic, 99% ChatGPT, and 100% sheer will.

+---

 Made with love ❤️ by Proxygang69